fleetbase/ember-ui/docs/components/upload-button.md

-# File Upload Component
+# FileUpload Component

-This is a reusable File Upload component built with Ember.js.
+This is a reusable FileUpload component built with Ember.js.

 It provides a customizable UI element that allows users to select and upload files, with an optional upload progress indicator.

 ## Usage

 To use the Click-to-Reveal component, you can simply import it into your Ember component and include it in your template as follows: